patrick-kidger/diffrax/docs/devdocs/omega.md

 ```
 and are designed just to be a convenient syntax for broadcasting operations over a PyTree.

-Other operations are of course defined: `ω` understands several of the built-in Python operators, including addition, subtraction, matrix multiplication etc. It's only had methods added as have been needed though -- some more might need adding as-and-when you need them.
+Other operations are of course defined: `ω` understands several of the built-in Python operators, including addition, subtraction, matrix multiplication etc.

 !!! tip